National Democratic Party of Tibet

-The National Democratic Party of Tibet is a major party in the Tibetan government in exile, officially the Central Tibetan Administration, based in India.
+The National Democratic Party of Tibet (NDPT) is a major party in the Tibetan government in exile, officially the Central Tibetan Administration, based in India.

 It was founded on 2 September 1994, but the seeds of the party were planted by the 14th Dalai Lama at a meeting of the Tibetan Youth Congress in 1990.
 Based on that meeting, leaders of the congress began drawing up a constitution.
 Mr. TT Karma Chophel was elected the first President of the NDPT, and ten other executive members were chosen.

 Structure and activities

 According to the party, its main aim and objectives are to prepare for the establishment of the political parties in a future Tibet, to promote democracy, to educate the Tibetan people about the significance of political parties, and to create awareness among the people about Tibetan issues.

 In 2008, the party held workshops on democracy in Tibetan settlements located in remote parts of India, where the Tibetan community was taught about democracy as a value.
 In the 5th National Convention, the party passed a bill to support Tibetan political science students in different universities.